NEONScience/NEON-Data-Skills/_posts/data-institutes/01-01-2016-capstone-project.md

 ## About

-The goals of the 2016 NEON data institute are to:
+The goals of the NEON Data Institute are to:

 1. Provide hands-on experience with and knowledge needed to work with NEON remote sensing data. and,